Crushywanna/BinaryObjectOrientedKollector/README.md

 After the initial backend draft is accomplished, I wouldn't mind looking for an amateur frontend developer to devise a GUI or other UX intended for generic users.

+Assignment TODOs:
+1) Assign each book to an array
+2) Populate to 10k arrays
+3) export each array to a row in an excel doc, where the columns are the function names (Title, Author, etc.)

 Eventual TODOs:
 1) Add a prompt asking the user what they want
 2) A way to close the program without having to close the IDE or other interactions (similar to a "press Q to quit" function"